cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/requirments/sizing_guidlines.md

 +++
 title = "Sizing Guidelines"
-description = "Defining the exact sizing of a Cloudify Manager is based on many variants in the equation.
+description = "Defining the exact sizing of a Manager is based on many variants in the equation.
 These are the guidelines and insights into how such sizing can be determined." weight = 20 alwaysopen = false
 +++